-&lt;sup>10 Ramblers Association v Kent (1990) 60 P & CR 464 per Woolf LJ, "In deciding whether an alternative way is reasonable, it must be a way which is protected, so far as duration is concerned, in the same way as the existing way is protected.
+15 Ramblers Association v Kent (1990) 60 P & CR 464 per Woolf LJ, "In deciding whether an alternative way is reasonable, it must be a way which is protected, so far as duration is concerned, in the same way as the existing way is protected.
 It must also be suitable, or reasonably suitable, for the purpose for which the public were using the existing way."

-&lt;sup>11 Sauvain QC, Highway Law, 5th ed at 9-73.
+16 Sauvain QC, Highway Law, 5th ed at 9-73.

-&lt;sup>12 The Ramblers note, and welcome, that Network Rail has agreed that the reference to an "alternative right of way" in s5(6) of the TWA means "a convenient and suitable replacement for existing users", as stated in Annex 2 of the Guide to TWA Procedures (see, for example, Susan Tilbrook's Proof of Evidence at 1.3.2).
-See also paras 35-39 of the Ramblers' Legal Submissions, dated 21 November 2017, for further tests and considerations that the Ramblers submit should apply to a proper assessment of the proposed alternative routes.
+17 Ramblers note, and welcome, that Network Rail has agreed that the reference to an "alternative right of way" in s5(6) of the TWA means "a convenient and suitable replacement for existing users", as stated in Annex 2 of the Guide to TWA Procedures (see, for example, Susan Tilbrook's Proof of Evidence at 1.3.2).
+However, Ramblers and NR disagree as to the meaning, in practice, of convenient and suitable.
+See also paras 35-39 of Ramblers' Legal Submissions for further tests and considerations that the Ramblers submit should apply to a proper assessment of the proposed alternative routes.